-Support for AECs is provided through site inspections, through publications including policies, guidelines and fact sheets, through maintaining a website dedicated to animal research issues, and through extension activities of Animal Welfare Unit staff and the ARRP.
-Such activities in the 2004-05 year included holding a meeting for members of AECs, finalising a review of guidelines on wildlife surveys, releasing for comment a draft guideline on rat housing, and publishing two editions of a newsletter for AECs, Animal Ethics Update.
-During the meeting for AEC members a number of interesting papers were presented, covering topics from re-homing of research animals to conscientious objection to the use of animals in teaching.
-The keynote speaker, Professor Lesley Rogers, gave a highly entertaining and informative talk on the ability of animals to think.
-The release of the rat housing guidelines was part the ARRP's ongoing plan to develop evidence-based guidelines for the housing of animals in scientific establishments.
-Guidelines on the housing of dogs and rabbits have already been published.
+Support for AECs is provided through site inspections; through publications including policies, guidelines and fact sheets; through maintaining a website dedicated to animal research issues; and through extension activities of Animal Welfare Unit staff and the ARRP.
+Such activities in the 2005-06 year included holding a meeting for members of AECs and releasing for comment a draft evidence-based guideline on guinea pig housing.
+During the meeting for AEC members a number of interesting papers were presented, covering topics from genetic modification to the Australian Animal Welfare Strategy and a training package for AEC members.
+The release of the guinea pig housing guidelines was part the ARRP's ongoing plan to develop evidence-based guidelines for the housing of animals in scientific establishments.
+Guidelines on the housing of dogs, rabbits and rats have already been published.